 John L. Stanizzi’s full-length collections are Ecstasy Among Ghosts, Sleepwalking, Dance Against the Wall, After the Bell, Hallalujah Time!, and High Tide-Ebb Tide.
 He’s had poems in Prairie Schooner, American Life in Poetry, Connecticut River Review, New York Quarterly, Tar River, Rattle, Poet Lore, Hawk & Handsaw, and many others.
 John’s work has also been translated into Italian and appeared in Italy’s El Ghibli, and in the Journal of Italian Translations Bonafinni.
 His translator is the poet, Angela D’Ambra.
 His next full-length collection, Sundowning, will appear in 2018, published by Finishing Line Press.
 John has read at venues throughout the northeast, and he teaches literature at Manchester Community College in Connecticut.
 He lives in Coventry with his wife, Carol.

-JoAnne Bauer, Ph.D., recently published her full-length poetry collection, Drawn Parallels (Trafford.com), as well as a chapbook, Dances with Masks and Mirrors for Finishing Line Press.
-Her poems have won prizes in state contests and been accepted into international, national, and regional publications, including: Caduceus; CT River Review; Journey to Crone; Poets Against War; seed packets; Theodate; YouTube; and Where Flowers Bloom.
-She has served as a contest judge for the National Federation of State Poetry Societies and as an officer on the Boards of Riverwood Poetry Series and the West End Poetry Society, as well as convener of ekphrastic poetry for the annual National Arts Program in Hartford.
-She has served as a national poetry contest judge and an officer on local poetry boards.
-She is currently completing her second chapbook.
-JoAnne writes to transform life events into vignettes of resilience.
+JoAnne Bauer, Ph.D., is the author of a full-length poetry collection, Drawn Parallels (Trafford.com), a chapbook, Dances with Masks and Mirrors (Finishing Line Press), and a recent, second chapbook, Swallowing Hard.
+Her poems have won prizes in state contests and been accepted into international, national, and regional publications, including Caduceus, CT River Review, Journey to Crone, Poets Against War, seed packets, Theodate, and Where Flowers Bloom.
+She has served as a contest judge for the National Federation of State Poetry Societies and officer on several local poetry boards.
+Also a visual artist, JoAnne brings ekphrastic poetry to the annual National Arts Program in Hartford.
+With advanced degrees in communication, special education, and applied spirituality, she’s published an academic book for Cambridge University Press, presented research studies nationally, and taught writing in high schools.
+A community leader and justice activist, JoAnne writes poetry to transform life events into vignettes of resilience.

 David K. Leff is an essayist, Pushcart-nominated poet and former deputy commissioner of the Connecticut Department of Environmental Protection.
 He is the author of five nonfiction books, three volumes of poetry and a novel in verse.
 David has been on boards of the Connecticut Forest & Park Association and the Connecticut Maple Syrup Producers Association.
 He was chairman for the Collinsville Historic District Commission for about two decades.
 He is the Canton, Connecticut town historian and town meeting moderator and served for 26 years as a volunteer firefighter.
 Recently he was tapped by the National Park Service to be poet-in-residence for the New England National Scenic Trail (NET).